This article is part of The Ascender, the Highrise platform for articles and resources.

 • If you could switch lives with someone for a day, who would it be and why?

-• If you could only listen to one song for the rest of your life, what would you choose?
+• What would it be if you could only listen to one song for the rest of your life?

-• If you could revisit and witness any historical event, what would you choose?
+• What would it be if you could revisit and witness any historical event?

-• How would your day go if you could only communicate in emojis?
+• How would your day go if you could only communicate in emojis for a day?

 • Would you rather lose all your memories and start life afresh or keep your memories but not be able to generate new ones?